Home/Fruits/Freeze-Dried Orange

 Instructions

 1. 1.
-In a mixing bowl, combine rolled oats, almond butter, honey, freeze-dried orange pieces, and dark chocolate chips.
+In a mixing bowl, combine rolled oats, almond butter, honey, freeze-dried orange powder, and chocolate chips.

 2. 2.
-Mix until well combined and form into small balls.
+Mix until well combined, then roll into small balls.

 3. 3.
 Refrigerate for 30 minutes before serving.